-Notice that you must use a capital letter for the first letter in your first and last name.
+You must use a capital letter for the first letter in your first and last name.
 There is also a comma and a space between your last and first name.
 If you enter your information incorrectly, the system will not let you log on.
 Email me immediately if you are having problems.